PixelOS-AOSP/official_devices/API/instructions/sweet.md

 There will be no loss of data if everything goes well.
 Keep backups incase of any mishap.
 I will not be responsible for any loss of data.
 - Download ROM file to your computer
 - Reboot the device to recovery
-- On your phone [which is in recovery mode], go to Advanced > Enable ADB Sideload
+- On your phone [which is in recovery mode], select `Apply update`, then `Apply from ADB` to begin sideload
 - Flash the ROM through ADB sideload by running `adb sideload <path/to/rom.zip>` in terminal
 - Reboot and voila!